 Some employers may expect a thank you note after an interview.
 It’s a gesture that depicts your interest in the role, while also showcasing your good manners.
 When you write a post interview thank you email, you get another opportunity to influence your potential employer’s decision.
 With the follow-up email after the interview, you can reiterate your interest in and qualifications for the position.

 A thank you letter after interview offers a personal touch and has the potential to set you apart from the league of other candidates.
 When you email, you connect with the hiring team much more quickly and influence their decision before making any hiring decision.
 It is recommended to send your thank-you email within 24 hours after the interview to make an impression on the recruitment team.
 It enables the hiring process to move quickly.
+Research indicate that 80% of HR managers consider thank-you emails influential in their hiring decisions, highlighting the importance of this often-overlooked step in the interview process.

 The employer has to interview all the suitable candidates, which might take a few weeks, since this depends on the applicants’ availability and everyone who will interview them.